Alfred Bossom: Return to England

 At the height of his career in 1926, Bossom returned to England with his family, determined that his children should be educated there.
 Entirely detached from his architectural career, he began a new life of public service and was elected as member of Parliament (MP) for Maidstone at the 1931 general election.
 He held the seat until he retired from the House of Commons at the 1959 general election, having taken time out during World War II to serve in the British Home Guard.
 In 1931, Bossom and Mansfield Forbes bought Bourn Windmill, Cambridgeshire.
 They had the mill repaired, and presented it to the Cambridge Preservation Society in 1932.
 Later that year, Bossom's wife had died in an aircrash, and he was remarried to another American, Elinor Dittenhofer in 1934, but they were divorced in 1947.

-In 1953 he held the reception of Margaret Roberts after her marriage to Denis Thatcher at his Chelsea home; later she became Britain's first female prime minister (1979–1990).
+In 1951 he held the reception of Margaret Roberts after her marriage to Denis Thatcher at his Chelsea home; later she became Britain's first female prime minister (1979–1990).

 In 1952, he was made an honorary Doctor of Law by the University of Pittsburgh.
 On 4 July 1953, he was created a baronet, of Maidstone in the County of Kent.
 On 30 January 1960, he was created a life peer as Baron Bossom, of Maidstone in the County of Kent.
 In 1965, Bossom died in London, and as his title was a life peerage, it became extinct upon his death, although his hereditary baronetcy passed to his only surviving child, Clive (his eldest and youngest sons had died in 1932 and 1959 respectively).

 Bossom was also president of the Anglo-Baltic Society.
 Winston Churchill joked of him, "Bossom, Bossom, that's an odd name!
-Neither one thing nor the other", in reference to the words "buxom" and "bottom".
+Neither one thing nor the other", in reference to the words "bosom" and "bottom".